lithnet/access-manager-docs/help-and-support/advanced-help-topics/audit-scripts.md

 ### `$eventData`

-The `$eventData` variable is na object that contains information about the access request.
+The `$eventData` variable is an object that contains information about the access request.
 See the `Available variables` section below for the list of available variables you can use.

 ## Logging information